How to Get Out of a Car Loan

 If you want to save yourself the time and hassle of selling a car with a loan, you might want to consider trading it in for a more reasonably priced set of wheels.

 Even if a dealership doesn’t buy your car with a loan, they will probably happily take it as a trade-in for another vehicle.
 The remaining value on your old car will usually go toward the down payment of your new one.

 If you choose to put the value from a sale or trade toward a more affordable vehicle, saving money on your insurance can help you get back on track with your new loan.

 Using an intelligent AI-based tool like Jerry is the best way to compare cheap car insurance quotes fast.

-A licensed broker that offers end-to-end support, the free Jerry app gathers affordable quotes, helps you switch plans, and even cancels your old policy for you.
-It’s completely free to use, and the average Jerry user saves a whopping $879 a year.
+A licensed broker that offers end-to-end support, Jerry gathers affordable quotes, helps you switch plans, and even cancels your old policy for you.
+It’s completely free to compare quotes, and the average Jerry user saves a whopping $879 a year.

 Key takeaway If the dealership doesn’t buy your car with a loan, they will still likely agree to a trade-in.